hoangsonww/Agentic-AI-Pipeline/Agentic-Coding-Pipeline/README.md

 Understanding default prompt templates helps tailor model behaviour.

-* **Initial synthesis** – "Write a single Python function solving the following task.
-Return only code."
+* **Initial synthesis** – “Write a single Python function solving the following task.
+Return only code.”
-* **Refinement** – "Improve the following Python code to better accomplish the task" (includes task and current code).
+* **Refinement** – “Improve the following Python code to better accomplish the task” (includes task and current code).
-* **Test authoring** – "Write pytest tests for the following Python code.
-Return only the test file contents."
+* **Test authoring** – “Write pytest tests for the following Python code.
+Return only the test file contents.”
-* **QA review** – "Respond with PASS if the code is acceptable, otherwise describe the problems."
+* **QA review** – “Respond with PASS if the code is acceptable, otherwise describe the problems.”

 Swap or augment these strings in custom agents to target different languages, frameworks, or review policies.